pelicanorojo/prompts/README.md

 # prompts
-Prompts and their answers from some LLms
+Prompts and their answers from some LLMs